 As noted above, IDs can be used in conjunction with classes.
 For example, two button elements might have the same classes to define their basic size and style, but different IDs to determine their position on the page.

 Once you’ve added a class to an element, you need to create rule sets for these classes in CSS.
 “Rule sets” are lines of code that tell a browser how those elements should look on the front end of your website.
 We can begin creating rule sets using CSS class selectors and declaration blocks.
+When designing a website, these elements are crucial for creating an engaging user experience.

 Lastly, you need to create rule sets for these classes in CSS.
 We do this using CSS class selectors and declaration blocks.